Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Strict mode

 JavaScript introduced a "strict" mode to tighten up coding practices and prevent some types of errors (in ECMAScript 5, JavaScript 1.8.5, in 2009).
 Other languages also have a strict mode, eg. Perl.
-They tend to get added later in the day.
+This tends to get added later in the day, when problems develop with the original design;

-Just place `"use strict;"` at the top of your whole code, or in individual functions if you want it to only apply there.
+Just place `"use strict";` at the top of your whole code, or in individual functions if you want it to only apply there.

 Strict mode makes certain kinds of risky practices illegal.
 The most important one is undeclared variables (or arrays, objects, etc).